 FONDAMA (Fondasyon Men-lan-men Ayiti)

-The FONDAMA network intends to “restore the Haitian environment toward food sovereignty and sustainability.”
-FONDAMA wants to secure food sovereignty through the promotion of family and cooperative agriculture.
-An agriculture that is organic and respectful of the environment so that the rights of future generations may be protected.
+In a context where Haiti is becoming more dependent on food imports, and smallholder farmers are being displaced from land as it is being sold to large corporations, the FONDAMA network is working to “restore the Haitian environment toward food sovereignty and sustainability.”
+FONDAMA wants to secure food sovereignty through the promotion of family and cooperative agriculture, an agriculture that is organic and respectful of the environment so that the rights of future generations may be protected.

-The Peasant Movement of Papay and Service Chretien d’Haiti organized two consultations in the first half of 2009 that resulted in the constitution of a Joining Hands network for a new approach to anti-hunger ministry in Haiti.
+The Peasant Movement of Papay and Service Chretien d’Haiti organized two consultations in the first half of 2009.
+The consultations recommended that a deeper understanding of the systemic causes of poverty in Haiti was needed, and that organizations should come together to work in addressing them.
+The result was the constitution of a Joining Hands network for a new approach to anti-hunger ministry in Haiti.
 In June 2009, the network was formalized under the name of FONDAMA for “Fondasyon Men-lan-Men Ayiti” or “Foundation Hands in Hands Haiti.”

 In 1980, Haiti was growing enough food to feed itself.
 During the 1990s, after trade liberalization in Haiti, the U.S. began dumping its heavily subsidized rice on Haitian markets and essentially destroyed local rice production.

 Haiti is one of the countries the most vulnerable to severe weather events.
 And as disasters have taken place, foreign food aid has impacted the ability of smallholder farmers to sell their crops and created more dependence on foreign food imports.